-- Rename VMs — Rename VMs to group or sort them in the tree.
+- Rename VMs — Rename VMs to group or sort some of the columns in the tree view.

 - Manage VM Snapshots — Preserve the state of a VM so that you can return to that state any time you want without creating multiple VMs.